 Which means I can eat lots of these delicious Green Beans with Garlic and Pistachios.
 Five times last week, to be exact.
 No complaints. 🙂 They are really, really good.

 The pistachios in this dish make it extra filling – so filling that one day last week when I was pressed for time I had a big plate of these beans and some bread for lunch, and it stuck with me for several hours.
 But the best way to eat this dish is with some fresh, little yellow potatoes.
-It also pairs well with Italian pasta dishes, like lasagna or spaghetti.
+It also pairs well with pasta dishes, like lasagna or spaghetti.

 Where to Buy Pistachios